-Important items to include in your HIPAA compliance checklist for 2020, based on the latest updates.
+Important items to include in your HIPAA compliance checklist, based on the latest updates.
 Consider that in over 24 years since its implementation, there have been many updates.
 When HIPAA was first passed, most healthcare records were kept on paper and email had just begun to gain popularity.

 Now, with patient records kept electronically and “everyone’s grandmother using email”, it’s time to reassess your HIPAA policies.
 Is your organization educated on the latest HIPAA rules?
-Read on to see if your new technology is keeping current with the latest HIPAA changes and update your HIPAA compliance checklist for 2020.
+Read on to see if your new technology is keeping current with the latest HIPAA changes and update your HIPAA compliance checklist.

 There are several new trends healthcare organizations need to consider when being proactive for the future.
 With new technology changing so rapidly, and new regulations being passed, are you aware of the changes?